Cadette Girl Scout Resources for Leaders

 Photo from Pixabay

-Middle School Girls Are Not the Easiest to Be With!
+Middle School Girls Are Not the Easiest!

 Many times, a troop will inherit new girls at this stage because the girls' former troops have disbanded and are no longer viable.
 The girls wish to remain in scouting, but need someone to take them in.
 Leaders must be very aware of integrating new girls into their established troop and making sure that they are welcomed and accepted by the others.
 We are all sisters in scouting, and this is a great opportunity for new friends to be made.
 Cliques and leaving other girls out is not an acceptable behavior and needs to be thwarted.